itsphily/qualitative_coding_agent/aider spec templates/aider_spec_synthesis.md

 ## Mid-Level Objective

+1) Reorder and Update Existing Nodes
--  To add the synthesis layer, we will modify the last two nodes of the current graph (invert the order to the output_to_markdown node, and qa_quote_reasoning_pairs node)
+- Graph Reordering: In the main graph, invert the order of the last two nodes so that the qa_quote_reasoning_pairs node precedes the output_to_markdown node.
+Update the edge definitions accordingly.
-- Modify the output of the qa_quote_reasoning_pairs node to overwrite the prompt_per_code_results.
+- QA Results Update: Modify the qa_quote_reasoning_pairs function so that its output overwrites the existing prompt_per_code_results state key with the QA-evaluated results.

-- Modify the output_to_markdown node functions: generate_markdown (uses the prompt_per_code_results as input) and save_final_markdown to respectively generate the markdown of each quote reasoning pair per directory (charity id) and save the markdown to a file.
-- Add a synthesis layer to the coding agent.
-To add the synthesis layer we willl need to create several new nodes and edges to the graph.
-This layer will have 4 parts:
-    - Layer 1: first, create a node to do per charity per code synthesis.
-Create a new node that will use the layer_1_synthesis_prompt to generate a synthesis for each charity per code.
-This node will use the send API to send each quote reasoning pairs grouped by charity and code to the layer_1_synthesis node.
-    - Layer 2 (per charity synthesis): second, create a node to do per charity synthesis.
-Create a new node that will use the layer_2_charity_synthesis_prompt to generate a synthesis for all codes for each charity.
-This node will use the output from the previous layer (per charity per code synthesis), aggregate the results per charity (aggregate the results for each code per charity) and then use the send API to send the aggregated results to the layer_2_charity_synthesis node, this will be done in parallel for each charity.
-    - Layer 2 (per code synthesis): third, create a node to do per code synthesis.
-Create a new node that will use the layer_2_code_synthesis_prompt to generate a synthesis for all charities for each code.
-This node will use the output from the previous layer (per charity per code synthesis), aggregate the results per code (aggregate the results for each charity per code) and then use the send API to send the aggregated results to the layer_2_code_synthesis node, this will be done in parallel for each code.
-    - Final layer: fourth, create a node to do final synthesis.
-Create a new node that will use the final_layer_research_question_prompt to generate a comprehensive answer to the research question based on the aggregation from the previous layer (layer 2).
-This node will use the output from the previous layer (per charity synthesis and per code synthesis), as well as the final_layer_research_question_prompt to invoke an LLM call to generate the final output.
+2) Enhance Markdown Generation and Saving
+- Generate Markdown per Charity: Update the generate_markdown function to process the prompt_per_code_results data by grouping quote–reasoning pairs by charity (using charity_id) and further organizing them by document importance and code.
+- Save Files per Charity: Modify the save_final_markdown function so that for each charity, the generated markdown string is saved as a separate file (e.g., Coding_output_for_{charity_id}.md) in the designated output folder (e.g., coding_output).

+3) Implement a Multi-Layer Synthesis Process
+To provide a comprehensive synthesis that addresses both per-code and per-charity perspectives—and ultimately answers the research question—introduce the following synthesis layers:

+- Synthesis Layer 1 – Per Charity Per Code Synthesis:
+Create a new node (synthesis_layer_1) that groups all quote–reasoning pairs for each unique combination of charity and code.
+Use the layer_1_synthesis_prompt to generate a synthesis for each group.
+Utilize the send API to dispatch each grouped (and JSON-formatted) payload to the synthesis_layer_1 node.

+- Synthesis Layer 2 – Aggregation:
+Implement two parallel aggregation nodes:
+Per Charity Aggregation:
+Create a node (synthesis_layer_2_per_charity) that aggregates all synthesis results from Layer 1 for each charity (i.e., combining results across all codes for a given charity).
+This node uses the layer_2_charity_synthesis_prompt and sends the aggregated results via the send API.
+Per Code Aggregation:
+Create a node (synthesis_layer_2_per_code) that aggregates all synthesis results from Layer 1 for each code (i.e., combining results across all charities for a given code).
+This node uses the layer_2_code_synthesis_prompt and also employs the send API.
+Final Synthesis – Comprehensive Report Generation:

+- Create a final synthesis node (final_report) that takes as input both the per-charity and per-code aggregated results.
+- Use the final_layer_research_question_prompt to generate a comprehensive answer to the research question.
+- This node should produce a final markdown report (via an LLM call) that is then saved to the output folder.

+4) Update State and Utility Integrations
+- State Updates:
+Modify CodingAgentState to add new attributes for synthesis data, including (but not limited to) synthesis_layer_1, synthesis_layer_2_per_code, synthesis_layer_2_per_charity, synthesis_output_per_charity, and synthesis_output_per_code.
+- Define corresponding TypedDict types (e.g., SynthesisLayer1State, SynthesisLayer2PerCodeState, etc.) to enforce proper data structures.
+- Utility Imports:
+Ensure that all necessary helper functions (such as merge_dicts) are imported and used consistently to merge state data as required.

 ## Implementation Notes